Sandringham shooting: Restricted rifle seized, man charged

 Police investigating a shooting in a car park earlier this month that left seven people injured have recovered a restricted AR-15 assault rifle at a house in central Auckland.

-The weapon was discovered at a property in Mt Roskill yesterday morning as part of investigations into a shooting in Sandringham earlier this month that left seven people injured.
+The weapon was discovered at a property in Mt Roskill yesterday morning as part of investigations into the shooting in Sandringham earlier this month.

 As well as the assault rifle, Police also found a shotgun and ammunition that was being sought in relation to the shooting.

-The sole occupant of the property - a 27-year-old man - has been arrested and charged with breach of EM Bail conditions, possessions of a prohibited firearm, possession of prohibited magazine and possession of ammunition clip.
+The sole occupant of the property - a 27-year-old man - has been arrested and charged with breach of EM Bail conditions, possession of a prohibited firearm, possession of a prohibited magazine and possession of an ammunition clip.

 He appeared in the Auckland District Court yesterday.